 A geographer studies nature, land, and the earth.
-They also research the inhabitants and features of a region on a global or local level.
-They study and examine cultural or political structures and phenomena relating to geography and present their findings.
-They may also create graphs, diagrams, and maps with the use of geographical information software.
+Additionally, they research the inhabitants and features of a region on a global or local level.
+They also study and examine cultural or political structures and phenomena relating to geography and present their findings.
+With the use of software, they may also create graphs, diagrams, and maps.
+Next, watch a video to learn more about what a geographer does.

 How to Become a Geographer